Jotwyn/ios.sideload.info/readmeto.md

 To launch the app, do the following steps:

-Open Settings.
+1. Open Settings.
-Go to General.
+2. Go to General.
-Scroll to VPN & Device Management.
+3. Scroll to VPN & Device Management.
-Open it and you will find a developer application.
+4. Open it and you will find a developer application.
-Click on it.
-Once opened,
+5. Click on it.
+Once opened, click "Verify App".